Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Experiments

 \subsubsection{Perceptual Loss and BCE Loss}

-In addition, we apply perceptual loss to improve the high-frequency quality of synthesized images.
-As displayed in Table. \ref{tab:ablation-CUFS} and Table. \ref{tab:ablation_CUFSF}, the perceptual loss could significantly reduce the value of FID while increasing FSIM in the face sketch synthesis task.
-Besides, the Binary Cross-Entropy loss is implemented by BiSeNet [42] to refine the structural layouts of synthesized images.
-As illustrated in Fig. \ref{fig:CUFS} (h) and Fig. \ref{fig:CUFSF} (g), the synthesized sketches and photos retain more distinct facial contours.
+In addition, we apply the perceptual loss to improve the high-frequency quality of synthesized images.
+As displayed in Table \ref{tab:ablation-CUFS} and Table \ref{tab:ablation_CUFSF}, the perceptual loss could significantly reduce the value of FID while increasing FSIM in the face sketch synthesis task.
+Besides, the Binary Cross-Entropy loss is implemented by BiSeNet \cite{b42} to refine the structure layouts of synthesized images.
+As illustrated in Fig. \ref{fig:CUFS} (g) and Fig. \ref{fig:CUFSF} (f), the synthesized human faces retain more distinct facial contours.